sahar-baklouti/Projet-base-de-donnees/README.md

 pip install -r requirement.txt npm install @angular/cli
 ```
-It all thanks, you can now run the project
+you can now run the project

 # Run The Project
 ### Windows